Gricad/calcul/_drafts/2017-07-04-nix-tutorial.markdown

 ls -altr ~/.nix-profile
 ```

-## Search and install a package with nix
+## Search, install, remove a package with nix

 Most of nix operations are carried out using ```nix-env``` command.